fmenat/CoM-views/README.md

 ![missing views](imgs/com_based_model.png)

-In the previous image is illustrated our CoM approach in a Multi-view learning model implementing Feature-level fusion.
-We focus and validate in Earth observation applications.
+The previous image illustrates our **FCoM** approach in a Multi-view learning model implementing Feature-level fusion.
+We focus on multi-view Earth observation applications, including classification and regression tasks.

 ## Training
 We provide config file examples on how to train our model with different dynamic merge functions.
 The examples are on the CropHarvest data.